Emma Frost: Ultimate Marvel

+Ultimate Universe

+In the Ultimate Universe, Maker traveled to Earth-6160 and remade it into his own image.
+Emma Frost is the White Queen of the Hellfire Club and headmistress of the Frost School for Wayward Youngsters, answering to the Black King Emmanuel da Costa.
+Frost met with Rex Bonhurst and Nicodemus West of Alchemax, Justine Hammer of Hammer Weapons, #1983: Scientist Supreme of A.I.M., and Oubliette Midas of Midas Inc. at Alchemax HQ, where she showed them Captain America and Hawkeye fighting her students Pietro Maximoff and Wanda Maximoff at a Roxxon facility that they attacked.
+After Captain America and Hawkeye defeated them, Frost used her powers to kill the business community members except for Oubliette as the deceased were conspiring to take Emmanuel's place.
+In a psychic chat with Emmanuel, Frost tells him that the White King will supply new leaders for the companies.

 What If?
 Astonishing X-Men

-In the 2010 What If?
-Astonishing X-Men one-shot "What if Ord resurrected Jean Grey instead of Colossus?", Jean Grey's resurrection causes friction with Emma, who believes her presence and history with the Phoenix will ensure the X-Men's demise.
+An alternate version of Emma Frost appears in the 2010 What If?
+Astonishing X-Men one-shot "What if Ord resurrected Jean Grey instead of Colossus?."
+Jean Grey's resurrection causes friction with Emma, who believes her presence and history with the Phoenix will ensure the X-Men's demise.
 The two women discover that the Breakworld has predicted Phoenix will destroy their planet.
 Under the deception of the psychic remnant of Cassandra Nova, Emma extracts hidden vestiges of the Phoenix Force from the remaining Stepford Cuckoos, killing them and granting her the powers of the Phoenix so she may free Cassandra from her prison, no longer requiring Shadowcat.
 Emma kills Ord, destroys the Breakworld, and confronts the X-Men, killing Beast.
 Emma reveals her fear that Jean will proceed to take everything—including Scott—away from her now that she has returned.
 S.W.O.R.D. intercedes and intends to kill Emma for the destruction of the Breakworld.
 Jean realizes that it is actually Cassandra Nova controlling Emma.
 Scott manages to reach Emma with his love and she gains enough control to allow the X-Men a chance to kill her and stop Cassandra.
 Shadowcat pulls out Emma's heart, but is also killed when the Phoenix Force explodes from Emma's body.

 X-Campus

-A teenaged version of Emma appears as Sebastian Shaw's girlfriend and one of the students at the Worthington Academy, a school for mutants shown in the X-Campus limited series.
+An alternate version of Emma Frost appears in the X-Campus series.
+She is a teenager appears and Sebastian Shaw's girlfriend.
+She is one of the students at the Worthington Academy, a school for mutants shown.